vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

 This example focuses on a basic authentication example, with the goal of understanding how the `SecurityManager` works on the server and how to connect a Java application to the cluster.

-In this example, you will
+In this example, you will:
-- Create a `BasicSecurityManager` implementation that uses the `SecurityManager`'s authentication method.
+- Create a `BasicSecurityManager` implementation that uses the `SecurityManager`'s authentication method
 - Start a GemFire cluster with the `BasicSecurityManager`
-- Create a Java client application that authenticates against the application and `PUT`s and `GET`s data into a region.
+- Create a Java client application that authenticates against the application and `PUT`s and `GET`s data into a region

-## Implementing the Security Manager interface
+## Implementing the security manager interface
 First you will create a basic `SecurityManager` implementation.
 The `SecurityManager` interface requires the `authenticate` method to be implemented in your custom solution.
-In the example below the expected username (“default") and password (“reallyBadPassword”) have been hardcoded for the cluster.
+In the example below, the expected username (“default") and password (“reallyBadPassword”) have been hard-coded for the cluster.

 ```java
 package BasicSecurityManager;